-6.1 Facility-Wide General Conditions
+6.1 Applicable General Conditions

 The "General Conditions" section of the Title V Operating Permit lists additional applicable rule requirements that the permittee must adhere to, as with any other permit condition.
 These requirements in general are common to all Title V facilities.
-The general conditions include provisions such as annual fee payment, permit renewal and expiration, transfer of ownership or operation, submission of documents, inspections and entry procedures, reopen for cause, severability, etc. General conditions have been updated to reflect the current Title V standard template as of the date of issue of permit 00913-TV-6.
+The general conditions include provisions such as annual fee payment, permit renewal and expiration, transfer of ownership or operation,

-The permittee is required by General Condition 2.14 of the permit to submit a report by March 1 of each year, certifying compliance with all terms and conditions in the permit, including emissions limitations, standards, and work practices.
+The permittee is required by General Condition 2.14 to submit a report (aka "Annual Compliance Certification" or ACC) by March 1 of each year, certifying compliance with all terms and conditions in the permit, including emissions limitations, standards, and work practices.
 The permittee is also required by general condition 2.10 to report malfunctions, emergencies, and any other upset conditions and report deviations from permit conditions resulting in excess emissions within one business day for requirements covered under Sections 3D-0524, 3D-0535, 3D-1110, and 3D-1111.
 The permittee is required to report deviations resulting in excess emissions within two business days for all other requirements (listed under section 6.2).
-In addition, all instances of deviations from the specific monitoring requirements not resulting in an excess emission (emissions above a limit established by rule or permit) must be reported semiannually for NSPS and MACT related deviations and quarterly for deviations from other requirements.
+In addition, all instances of deviations from the specific monitoring requirements not resulting in an excess emission (emissions above a limit established by rule or permit) must be reported semi-annually for NSPS & MACT related deviations, and quarterly for deviations from other requirements.